Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 <!--
 The reason that functions are at the bottom is first you should not be adding functions to your components, and second in case the functions end up getting larger they hurt readability.

+In our code base, we have a way of creating function objects that call our C++ functions.
+We rarely add JS functions.
 -->

 ---